vlstill/presentations/dacse_2016/pres.md

 ## Summary

 *   parallel programming is hard, testing not very efficient
-*   model-checking can help in this regards
+*   model checking can help in this regards
 *   C/C++ code can be verified directly

 . . .